Amchitka Island: World War II and after

 In June 1942, the Japanese occupied some of the western Aleutian islands, and hoped to occupy Amchitka.
 Eager to remove the Japanese, the Joint Chiefs of Staff agreed to move quickly to regain the territory.
 American planners decided to build a series of airfields to the west of Umnak, from which bombers could attack the invading forces.

 The United States Army established bases at Adak and 13 other locations.
 At the War Department's suggestion, an initial reconnaissance of Amchitka was carried out in September 1942, finding that it would be difficult to build an airstrip on the island.
 Nevertheless, planners decided on December 13 that the airfield "had to be built" to prevent the Japanese from doing the same.
 A further reconnaissance mission visited Amchitka from 17 to 19 December, and reported that a fighter strip could be built in two to three weeks, and a main airfield in three to four months.
 The plan was approved and began in 1942.

-American forces made an unopposed landing on Amchitka on January 12, 1943.
-Despite facing difficult weather conditions and bombing from the Japanese, the airfield was usable by February 16.
+American forces made an unopposed landing on Amchitka Island on January 12, 1943.
+Despite facing difficult weather conditions and bombing from the Japanese, they made the airfield usable by February 16.
 The Alaska Command was now 80 km away from their target, Kiska.
 The military eventually built numerous buildings, roads, and a total of three airstrips on the island, one of which would later be rebuilt and used by the Atomic Energy Commission in the late 1960s.
-At its peak, the occupancy of Amchitka reached 15,000 troops.
+At its peak, the occupancy of Amchitka Island reached 15,000 troops.

 The Aleutian Islands campaign was successfully completed on August 24, 1943.
 In that month, a strategic intercept station was established on the island, remaining until February 1945.
 On 31 December 1949 the Air Force base was closed due to insufficient personnel and staff.
-The Army closed its communications facility at Amchitka in August 1950.
-On 31 December 1950 the Air Force 2107th Air Weather Group withdrew the last of its personnel from Amchitka and the facility was abandoned.
+The Army closed its communications facility at Amchitka Island in August 1950.
+On 31 December 1950 the Air Force 2107th Air Weather Group withdrew the last of its personnel from Amchitka Island and the facility was abandoned.

 The site later hosted an Air Force White Alice Communications System from 1959 to 1961, and a temporary relay station in the 1960s and 1970s.
-A prototype Relocatable Over-the-Horizon Radar system existed on Amchitka between 1991 and 1993 to conduct surveillance on Russia.
+A prototype Relocatable Over-the-Horizon Radar system existed on Amchitka Island between 1991 and 1993 to conduct surveillance on Russia.